jithinsisaac/uC-Expt2/README.md

 - To use the External RAM along with Internal RAM
 - To learn about the multiplication & division assembly instructions
 - To perform the above arithmetic operations & simulate the program
-- To understand the implementation of 16 bti results obtained as a result of the above arithmetic operations
+- To understand the implementation of 16 bit results obtained as a result of the above arithmetic operations

 ### Instructions

-1. Read about Internal RAM of 8051 from 8051-Kenneth Ayala book
+1. Read about External RAM interfacing with 8051 from 8051-Kenneth Ayala book
 2. Use the Atmel 8051 Instruction sheet document to learn about the arithmetic instructions

 ### Final list of Deliverables for Expt 2